luchko/mpl_animationmanager/README.rst

 Contacts:
 =========

-About the feature extension or bugs report you can create issue or feature request at [LINK] or feel free to contact me directly by e-mail:
+About the feature extension or bugs report you can create `the issue or feature request <https://github.com/luchko/mpl_animationmanager/issues>`_ or feel free to contact me directly by e-mail:

 	**Ivan Luchko** - luchko.ivan@gmail.com